 Rose gold is alloyed with copper which gives it the beautiful rose colour.
 The more copper that is added, the redder the gold becomes.
 Rose gold is available in 9ct and 18ct.
 The copper in rose gold makes it tougher than yellow and white gold.

 Due to its pinky-red colour, this metal is considered by many as the most romantic metal.
 It compliments all skin tones and is growing in popularity.

 Palladium has a similar appearance to platinum and is from the same family.
 It is described as a eco friendly metal because the metal is reused within certain industries on machinery.

 There are two options when it choosing palladium; 500 or 950.
 Palladium 500 contains 50% palladium and 50% other alloys.
 Palladium 950 contains 95% palladium and 5% other alloys.
 Palladium 500 is greyer in colour whereas palladium 950 is whiter.

-Titanium is grey in colour and the hardest metal you can buy.
-This makes it a good choice for a male who has a very physically demanding job.
-Due to its strength Titanium is a lot more scratch resistant than other metal types.
+Titanium is grey in colour and one of the hardest metals you can buy.
+This makes it a good choice for someone who has a very physically demanding job.

-Zirconium is often thought of in the same way as Palladium and Tungsten in that it is extremely strong.
+Zirconium is often thought of in the same way as Titanium in that it is extremely strong.

 Zirconium in its original form is grey-white in colour but it is also available in black which is growing in popularity.
-This finish happens by putting the Zirconium through an oxidization process and can create a real statement.
+The black look of Zirconium is created using a heat treatment.